erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 ### Application

-5. Can you implement Process Scheduling from memory without looking at the code?
+5. Can you imProcedure Process Scheduling from memory without looking at the code?
 6. What real-world problem could you solve using Process Scheduling?

 ### Debugging

-7. What are the most common mistakes when implementing Process Scheduling?
+7. What are the most common mistakes when impWorkflowng Process Scheduling?
-8. How would you test your Process Scheduling implementation?
+8. How would you test your Process Scheduling deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization

-*Visual diagram for Process Scheduling would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual dOperationfor Process Scheduling would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises